This post is also available in: Inglese

-“We didn’t come to this summit begging our leaders to save the world; we know that what they lead won’t bring us to a better world.
-There is a huge gap between what they say and what it would take to do so. […] It is amazing to keep seeing them failing.”
+“We didn’t come to this summit begin the leaders to save the world; we know that what they lead won’t bring us to a better world.
+There is a huge gap between what they say and what it would take to do so […] It is amazing to keep seeing them failing.”

 Klein was referring to the importance of citizen coalitions in the fight against climate change.